Peter Varga was interviewed by FORBES on several practical tax topics.

 Which of the costs mentioned above were still okay?
 And which were no longer?
 And why?

 This is always individual.
 Every entrepreneur may have some reason why they need a more expensive watch, clothes, handbag and so on to run their business.
 However, that reason must be legitimate enough.
 For assets of a personal consumption nature, their proximate causality to the generation of income is important.
 It must be remembered that the taxpayer bears the primary burden of proof in procedural terms.
 Given the unpredictability of the decision-makers, I recommend, at least for larger transactions, to have this assessed by experts in the field.
-When good faith is maintained, it is just such an assessment that protects against criminal liability.
-However, if a business avoids proving itself to the tax authorities, it can still take advantage of the 80%-20% expense claim for personal property,”
+In good faith, it is precisely such an opinion that protects against criminal liability.
+However, if a business avoids proving to the tax authorities, it can still take advantage of the 80%-20% expense claim for personal property,”

 So what is the tax office focusing on when checking these items?